vilenarios/balance-maintainar/README.md

 - Example: `400000` = 400,000 ARIO tokens
 - The bot will trigger when balance < `MIN_BALANCE`
 - It will swap enough wUSDC to bring balance to `TARGET_BALANCE`
+- If the amount needed is less than `MIN_TRANSFER_AMOUNT`, the bot will skip and wait

 ### Slippage Protection